 If you tick any of the boxes above you’re long overdue for an effective

-Here are a few things an effective
+Here are a few things the best

 Even Einstein cannot accumulate and process the terabytes of existing and potential customer data generated in the course of business activities.